AU-BCE-EE/guidance-python-vs-code/README.md

 Windows users may think there is a lot of magic in file extensions, but they are simply part of a file name.

 In VS Code you can create a new script with the `File` menu by selecting `New File` or `New Text File` (or using the keyboard shortcuts that are shown in the menu, e.g., `Ctrl + n`).
+You can now edit the file using the feature-rich script editor.
-Do this, add some content, e.g.,
+Open a new file and add some content, e.g.,

 ```
 """